nacmartin/prismsvg/README.md

 # prismsvg
 Prismjs tweaked to output SVGs.

 This is a somewhat dirty adaptation of [Prism.js](http://prismjs.com/) to be able to output SVGs.
+So you have some code, this produces a syntax highlighted SVG as a result.

 ```
     <svg height="3em" width="400" >